Skip to main content

 Other chemo drugs might be used as well.

-Patients who get the higher-dose treatment are more likely to have their MDS go into remission, but they can also have more severe, even life-threatening side effects, so this treatment is typically given in the hospital.
-Still, this treatment may be an option for some patients with advanced MDS.
+People with MDS who get higher-dose chemo are more likely to go into remission, but they also tend to have more severe, even life-threatening side effects, so this treatment is typically given in the hospital.

 Chemo drugs can cause many side effects.
 These depend on the type and dose of the drugs given and how long they are taken.
 Common side effects include: